 By Sarah Ainger, Senior Careers Adviser

 An increase in public awareness of environmental challenges has led to organisations investing in sustainable working practices.
-As a consequence, the job opportunities in this area have also been growing.
+As a consequence, job opportunities in this area have also been growing.
 But how can you start to build a career in sustainability?

 Here we look at four ways to explore careers relating to sustainability and how you can prepare yourself for a future in the world of sustainability whatever your degree.

 It might also be useful to think about sustainability in terms of the four pillars.
-Economic, social, environmental and human.
+Economic, social, environmental, and human.
 Whilst in some roles you could be working across all of these, some of you might be interested in one specifically.

 If your degree isn’t related to sustainability you could start by learning on your own to enhance your knowledge and at the same time show your interest in sustainability on your CV.
 Here are some suggestions on how to update your knowledge:

 – Research the skills that employers are looking for by reading through relevant job adverts